BassT23/Proxmox/docs/checks-and-updates.md

 target error; other targets continue according to the configured error policy.

+In the Web UI, a running Check uses **Live output**.
+The view is read-only and does not provide an input channel.
+The complete output remains available in the job log after the Check finishes.

 ## Update

 An update is a mutating operation.
 It runs the selected package-manager or